odoochain/chain_docker_odoo/README.md

 * Backups (for backups to be deployed, host needs to be in maintenance_contract group) : the backups make use of [Tecnativa Duplicity Docker](https://github.com/Tecnativa/docker-duplicity)
-  * swift parameters for 2 object storage instances where backups should be pushed daily
+  * swift_accounts dict parameters for object storage instances where backups should be pushed daily
   * odoo_backup_pass : Passphrase for encryption of backups

 * Metabase : This role allows for deployment of Metabase, a Business Intelligence (BI) Open Source tool that would be connected with readonly used on prod database in order to extract metrics and indicators from Odoo database and display those in dashboards.